Dacrido/ProjectA/README.md

 # ProjectA

-Building a game as a team
+A 2D platformer game made in Unity!